VoxelPrincess/code-spells/python/basics.md

 ---

-## ✅ Practice Tip / Советы по практике
+## ✅ Practice Tip

-- Practice short scripts daily
+- Practice short scripts daily.
-- Use Python Tutor (pythontutor.com) to visualize code
+- Use Python Tutor (pythontutor.com) to visualize code.
-- Try small challenges on sites like LeetCode, HackerRank, or Replit
+- Try small challenges on sites like LeetCode, HackerRank, or Replit.

 ---